RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Method: ```GET```

-Description    : Returns a  payments of a order by  orderId.
+Description    : Returns a  payment of a order by  orderId.

 Parameters      : orderId  = 90